 If he had been chosen as one of the three finalists, his classical concerto would have been Mozart’s 21st, and his post-classical concerto Rachmaninov’s Rhapsody on a Theme by Paganini.

 The Honens International Piano Competition, named for its founding donor, held its first competition in Calgary in 1992.
 It is open to pianists between the ages of 20 and 30 who have no professional representation, and offers the richest prize of any of the world's many such competitions: a $100,000 first prize which comes with a three-year artist development program worth $500,000.
 The 2015 competition was the eighth.

-Here is the procedure: Earlier this year, interested pianists applied online, submitting information on their training and experience in performance and competition.
+The main objective of the competition is to discover “the complete pianist”, and here is the procedure: Earlier this year, interested pianists applied online, submitting information on their training and experience in performances and competitions.
 The Applicant Screening Jury selected 50 to participate in the quarterfinals, which consisted of 40-minute recitals (with audience) filmed in Los Angeles, New York or Berlin.
-Each pianist also taped a 10-minute interview.
-These fifty recordings and the interviews were examined by a jury of four (Canadian pianist Stewart Goodyear, Israeli pianist Inon Barnatan , Japanese pianist Noriko Ogawa, and Mary Sigmond, president of a piano recital series in Minnesota).
+Each pianist also made a taped 10-minute interview.
+These fifty recordings and the interviews were examined by a jury of four (Canadian pianist Stewart Goodyear, Israeli pianist Inon Barnatan, Japanese pianist Noriko Ogawa, and Mary Sigmond, president of a piano recital series in Minnesota).